GSA/cto-website/_guides/Tiger_teams.md

 This information becomes the basis of a knowledge store to consult in the future before the next Tiger Team is formed.

+### Related Methodologies

+This process is consistent with the Improvement Kata, and its use of the Plan-Do-Check-Act (PDCA) cycle.